Skip to main content

 How is chronic pain diagnosed?

-Pain is a symptom that affects people in different ways, so a thorough conversation with your healthcare provider is the first step.
-That includes not only the type and location of the pain, but also how it affects your ability to function.
-Talking about other symptoms is also important, like whether pain is impacting your sleep, energy, or mood.
+Pain is a symptom that affects people in different ways, so a thorough conversation with a healthcare professional is the first step.
+This includes having a discussion about not only the type and location of the pain, but also how it affects your ability to function.
+Talking about other symptoms is also important, like whether pain is affecting your sleep, energy, or mood.

 • Blood and urine tests